Amazon Glacier Storage Classes

 S3 Browser will initiate restore operation for files you selected.

-4. Wait from 1 minute to 12 hours, depending on the retrieval method selected.
+4. Wait from 1 minute to 48 hours, depending on the storage class and retrieval method.
 Then you can download requested files using standard procedure.

 To check the status of restore operation: